cevherdogan/repobuilder-gpt/docs/public_vs_pro_matrix.md

 This document clearly outlines the differences between the `repobuilder-gpt` and `repobuilder-gpt-pro` projects.
 It aims to detail the functional distinctions, target audiences, and practical use cases of each version.

+To get started, visit the main project landing in `README.md`.
+For a structured overview, see the comparison tables and design notes below.

 ---

-## 🧾 Key Design Notes Based on Implementation Questions
+## 📜 Key Design Notes Based on Implementation Questions

 Below are important considerations and insights raised during development and planning.
 These help preserve architectural intentions and ensure design integrity: